Barzakh

-Barzakh (برزخ) is an Arabic word meaning "obstacle", "hindrance", "separation", or "barrier".
+Barzakh (برزخ) is an Arabic word meaning "barrier", or "hindrance", "separation".
 In Islamic eschatology, it denotes a barrier separating the world of humans (heaven, earth, underworld) from the world of spirits.
-It can also refer to a phase/"stage" between an individual's death and their resurrection in "the Hereafter".
-It is also considered as a place where souls rest until the day of judgement.
+It can also refer to a medial phase or stage between an individual's death and their resurrection in the Hereafter.
+It is also considered as a place where souls rest until the Day of Judgement.
 It bears resemblance to the intermediate state in Christianity.

 Some scholars believe that good Muslims will have a heavenly experience during this time, and sinners will experience suffering; while some Shia scholars believe the experience will not be like the physical pain or pleasure of the temporal world.

 Scholars have different definitions of Barzakh.
-According to Ghazali, Barzakh may be the place for those who go neither to hell nor to heaven.
+According to Al-Ghazālī, Barzakh may be the place for those who go neither to hell nor to heaven.
 According to Ibn Hazm, Barzakh is also the place for unborn souls, which are elsewhere described as residing in the lowest of the seven heavens, where an angel blows them into the wombs of women.

 Etymology

-The word comes from the Arabic root b-r-z "a thing jutted out, a protruding object, a barrier."
-Some argued that the word is borrowed from an Iranian language, either Parthian or Middle Persian.
+Although listed in Wehr's Dictionary of Modern Written Arabic under the root b-r-z, it is likely that the word is borrowed from Middle Persian.